pletfix/docs/en/plugins.md

 1. **Publish configuration**

    If available and if not already done, the configuration file of the plugin will be copied into the `config` directory.
-   As an example, for our `Hello` plugin, the filename would be` hello.php`.
+   For example, for our `Hello` plugin, the filename would be` hello.php`.

-   > The configuration file is not updated if it already exists.
+   > The configuration file will be not updated if it already exists.

 2. **Publish `public` folder**

-    If available, public files of the plugin will be copied into the applicaton's public folder.
+    If available, public files of the plugin will be copied into the application's public folder.

 3. **Publish assets**

-    If available, the asset build file of the plugin will be add to the `.manifest/plugins/assets.php` manifest.
+    If available, the asset build file of the plugin will be added to the `.manifest/plugins/assets.php` manifest.
-    After then the `AssetManager` publish the assets of the plugin.
+    After this the `AssetManager` publishes the assets of the plugin.
-    As example, our `Hello` plugin provides a `hello.js` script which will be published to `public/js/hello.js`.
+    For example, our `Hello` plugin provides a `hello.js` script which will be published to `public/js/hello.js`.

     You may repeat publishing the assets manually if you enter this command in a terminal: